geoffswc/geoffswc.github.io/README.md

 ## Electives

 Offered on a rotating basis, not all electives are offered every quarter.
 Although all workshops involve some hands-on coding, some material will be presented through lecture, slides, or demos.
+These workshops often present a case study or an investigation of an interesting data set.

 - Natural Language Processing and the UCSF "No More Silence" collection.
 - CSV Repair with Python (managing poorly formatted CSV files in research).